Policies related to the submission of grades are determined by the faculty. These policies are identified in Chapter 6 of the Faculty Handbook.

 The deadlines for the submission of final grades are 24 hours after the final exam for graduating students and 48 hours after the final exam for all other students.
 Reference to faculty policy on grade submission can be found in Chapter 6 of the Faculty Handbook.

-Fall 2018 Missing Final Grades by Date
+Spring 2019 Missing Midterm Grades by Date

 Trinity College of Arts & Sciences and the Pratt School of Engineering utilize the I grade reversion process for the submission of incomplete grades.
 The process is identified on the Trinity website and the Pratt website.
 Essentially, the process is as follows:

 - Faculty should assign a zero for the missing work and calculate a final grade on that basis.

 - Add an I to the calculated grade (e.g., IA-, IB and IC-).